Configuration-dependent precision in magnetometry and thermometry using multi-qubit quantum sensors: Effect of temperature on the estimation of the magnetic field

 In this section, we present our results on the effect of temperature on the estimation of the parameter \( h \) in Fig.~\ref{fig:effectT}.
-We analyze the QFI for different temperature values for ferromagnetic ( $J = 1$) and antiferromagnetic ( $J = -1$ ) sensors of magnetic field.
-Our findings show that increasing temperature drastically reduces the QFI, indicating a significant decline in estimation precision at higher temperatures for both magnetic interaction regimes.
-Notably, antiferromagnetic sensors still maintain better sensitivity compared to ferromagnetic sensors even at higher temperatures.
+We analyze the QFI for different temperature values for ferromagnetic ( $J = 1$) and antiferromagnetic ( $J = -1$ ) sensors of the magnetic field.
+Our findings show that increasing temperature drastically reduces the QFI, indicating a significant decline in estimation precision at higher temperatures for both the ferromagnetic ($J=1$) and antiferromagnetic ($J=-1$) interaction regimes.
+Notably, ferromagnetic sensors still maintain better sensitivity compared to antiferromagnetic sensors at small and intermediate temperatures.
+In particular, for $J = 1$, the QFI for the graphs $P_4$ and $S_3$ becomes nearly identical at higher temperatures, such as $T = 1.0$ and $T = 2.0$, indeed with the reduced precision.
+Similarly, for $J = -1$, increasing $T$ causes the QFI for the $P_4$ and $K_4$ graphs to converge.
+At sufficiently higher temperatures, the QFI for all the graphs converges.
+These observations indicate that higher temperatures degrade the metrological performance of all graph topologies, leading to similar precision levels across different graphs.